digisavvy/some-like-it-neat/README.md

 / scss

-- style.scss (The file that directly gets compiled by Sass.
+- style.scss (The file that directly gets compiled by SASS.
 Output style.scss to your theme's root directory)

-- _bootstrap.scss (The file that we use to import all of our Sass files, except style.scss of course!)
+- _bootstrap.scss (The file that we use to import all of our SASS files, except style.scss of course!)

 - _grid-settings.scss (if you're editing grid, columns and gutters, you'll need to create and import this file)

-- bourbon  (Bourbon Sass Goodies library from http://bourbon.io)
+- bourbon  (Bourbon SASS Goodies library from http://bourbon.io)

 - grid-settings  (Necessary if you're setting your own number of columns.
 Docs at http://neat.bourbon.io)
 - framework  (Refers to styles that make up the bulkd of the 'standard structure' for the site's layout)